vmware-tanzu/velero-plugin-for-vsphere/docs/velero-vsphere-operator-cli.md

 ```

 ### Install Prerequisites

 * Users are expected to create a Supervisor namespace via vSphere UI/API/DCLI before running the install command.
 Otherwise, the install command would fail.
-* Users are expected to ensure that the Cluster Config Status in the Workload Management plane shows `Running`
-before running the install command.
-Otherwise, the Velero pod will be stuck at `Pending` state and the
-install operation can never be completed.
+* Users are expected to ensure that the Cluster Config Status in the Workload Management plane shows `Running` before running the install command.
+Otherwise, the Velero pod will be stuck at `Pending` state and the install operation can never be completed.
 There are multiple ways to check the status.
-    * UI.
+  * **UI**.
 Select `Workload Management` from `menu` in the home page of vSphere UI.
 Then, navigate to the `Clusters` tab.
-    * DCLI.
+  * **DCLI**.
 Run the following command and check the `config_status` field for the corresponding cluster.

     ```bash
     dcli com vmware vcenter namespacemanagement clusters list
     ```

 ### Install Notes

 * The Velero vSphere plugin, velero-plugin-for-vsphere, must be provided in the install command.
 Otherwise, the install command would fail.

 ### Install Examples

 Below are some examples.

 1. Installing Velero with default backup location and snapshot location

-    ```
+    ```bash
     velero-vsphere install \
            --namespace velero \
            --version v1.5.1 \